CMU15-112/canvas-quiz-to-pdf/README.md

 ### Canvas -> LaTeX

 Run `python3 convert.py`.
-This will fill up your output directory with `.tex` files of each submission.
+This will produce a .tex file containing all the student submissions.

 ### LaTeX -> PDF